My Verses for Your Motivation

 Look, dear Ānanda—see the world aflame:

-The cosmos swells, the climate wanes,
+The cosmos swells, the climate fails,

 Plagues arise, and peace decays,